Mardi Gras Cinnamon Roll King Cake (Bread Machine)

 Preheat oven to 350° F.

 Bake cinnamon rolls for 20 to 25 minutes, or until deep golden brown.
 Remove from oven.
 Allow to cool for 5 minutes.
 Invert onto wire rack; remove parchment paper and metal ring.
 Invert again onto wire rack; place rack in aluminum foil lined baking pan with sides.
 If desired, insert a plastic baby into one of the gaps.
-(See Note 3)
+(See Tip 3)

 While cinnamon rolls are still warm, spoon on half of icing.
 Allow icing to drip down the sides and the middle.
 Sprinkle with green, yellow, and purple sprinkles.